-The Grantee must provide detailed descriptions and justify all costs related to Subgrantees, including contractors, and consultants).
+The Grantee must provide detailed descriptions and justify all costs related to Subgrantees, contractors, and consultants.

-- Subgrantees: This is a single line item that refers to and is consistent with the Subgrantee Allocation table in Section IV.1 of the Annual File. - Vendors (includes contractors and consultants): The Grantee must identify each training center, training contractor, other Program delivery contracted services such as database development and management along with the proposed budget amount.
-Justification of vendor costs (in any amount) should include the purpose for the products or services and support for the estimated costs that is considered sufficient for DOE evaluation.
+- Subgrantees: This is a single line item that refers to and is consistent with the Subgrantee

-If a vendor has not been selected or procured, the vendor should be listed as To Be Determined (TBD).
+Allocation table in Section IV.1 of the Annual File.
+If a Subgrantee has not been selected, the Subgrantee should be listed as To Be Determined (TBD).
+A TBD Subgrantee, when selected, will require prior approval from the DOE CO to be added to the award. - Vendors (including contractors and consultants): The Grantee must identify each training center, training contractor, and other contracted Program delivery service provider, such as a database developer, along with the proposed budget amount. - Justification of vendor costs (in any amount) should include the purpose for the products or services and support for the estimated costs that is considered sufficient for DOE evaluation. - o If a vendor has not been selected or procured, the vendor should be listed as TBD.
 Please indicate if it is a single-year contract/purchase order, a continuation, an option year of a multiple year procurement effort or otherwise.